sanlor/Barkley2_Godot/devlog/README.md

 23/06/24
 reading and understanding scripts. some people poured a lot of love and effort on this game. the Cinema script is very impressive.
 Really hope I can make this work on Godot.
+...
+Neat.
+The title is starting to look right.
+I basically just copied some code, and everything worked.
+One funny thing was that some values needed a bit of tweaking.
+The screen resolution should be the same, maybe the way stuff are drawn to the screen is the issue?
+On the title screen, there are those litthe stars (oTitleStarpass), i just copied the code, pasted and it worked.
+That makes me pretty confident about this project.

+Now, here is a big problem: fonts.
+Barkley2 uses spritefonts and Im having a hard time finding a way to use it on godot.
+Converting it to standart font is also hard.
+No idea what to do.

+My Border() Script is half baked.
+Need to fix it soon to write dialog.